amanyhisham/ToDo-APP/README.md

 📝 ToDo List App

-A simple and responsive ToDo List web application built using HTML, CSS, and JavaScript.
+A clean and responsive ToDo List web application built using HTML, CSS, and JavaScript.
-It helps users manage daily tasks بسهولة مع واجهة نظيفة وسهلة الاستخدام.
+It helps users manage their daily tasks بسهولة with a simple and intuitive interface.

 🚀 Live Demo

 🔗 https://amanyhisham.github.io/ToDo-APP/

 ✨ Features
-➕ Add new tasks بسهولة
+➕ Add new tasks
 ✏️ Edit existing tasks
 ❌ Delete tasks
 🔍 Real-time search
 📂 Filter tasks (All / Active / Completed)
 🧹 Clear completed tasks in one click
-📊 Progress tracker لعرض نسبة الإنجاز
+📊 Progress tracker (e.g., "2 of 5 completed — 40%")
 🌙 Dark mode toggle
-💾 حفظ البيانات باستخدام localStorage
+💾 Data persistence using localStorage
 🛠️ Built With
 HTML5
 CSS3